carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

 {: python}

 We need to feed TextBlob something like plain text.
-Therefore, we need to create a text object from out dataframe.
+Therefore, we need to create a text object from our dataframe.
-That column is named `text`, we pull that
-out of our dataframe and convert it to a list.
+That column is named `text`, we pull that out of our dataframe and convert it to a list.
 Then we can convert the list into one long string.